MRColorR/money4band/README.md

 - Register for the various apps,
 - Automatically install docker for the less experienced who cannot perform the recommended manual installation,
 - Setup of the .env file,
-- Application stack start helper,
+- Application stack start/stop helper,
 - Tools to reset the configurations made in case of problems.

 If you already have docker installed the only mandatory items you need to use are the env file setup entry and the start app stack entry of the menu.